 Fill the jars with the peaches, leaving 1 inch head space.

-If you need to add juice, use the recipe below to add in, filling jars to leave 1″ head space.
+If you need to add syrup, use the recipe below to add in, filling jars to leave 1″ head space. (you can also use hot water instead)

 Clean the top of the jar and place the lid and ring on the jar and tighten slightly.